nickfargo/state/README.md

 The traversal sequence is decomposable into an **ascending phase**, an **action phase**, and a **descending phase**.

-1. During the ascending phase, the object emits a `depart` event on the `source` and an `exit` event on any state that will be rendered inactive as a consequence of the transition.
+1. During the ascending phase, the object emits a `depart` event on the `source`, and an `exit` event on any state that will be rendered inactive as a consequence of the transition.

 2. The transition then reaches the domain root and moves into the action phase, whereupon it executes any `action` defined in its associated transition expression.